GNVUaysen/APEWED/README.md

 - Reproducible analysis pipeline

 ## Data availability
 Air quality and meteorological data are publicly available from the Chilean National Air Quality Information System (SINCA; https://sinca.mma.gob.cl/index.php/redes).
-All emergency healthcare data are aggregated were extracted from Chilean Department of Health Statistics and Information (DEIS; https://deis.minsal.cl), Ministry of Health.
+All emergency healthcare data are aggregated were extracted from Chilean Department of Health Statistics and Information (DEIS; deis.minsal.cl), Ministry of Health.

 ## Code availability
 All analysis scripts were developed in Python and are provided in this repository.